mudassir-awan/mudassir-awan.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me2"
+title: " "
-excerpt: "About me2"
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/